 Roadmap

 xlwings Lite is in an early stage.
-A few of the planned enhancements include:
+A few of the planned enhancements include (not in any specific order):

 • Enable access to local files.